Startup America: Commitments

 Over 100 Community College Presidents Commit to Entrepreneurial Transformation

-The National Association for Community College Entrepreneurship (NACCE) is launching the Presidents for Entrepreneurship Forum, through which community college presidents make specific commitments to advance entrepreneurship and the impact these colleges have on the economic well-being of their communities.
-Over 100 community college presidents have signed on at launch, with the goal of at least 600 by the end of 2012, comprising around half of all community colleges in the U.S.
+The National Association for Community College Entrepreneurship (NACCE) launched the Presidents for Entrepreneurship Forum, through which community college presidents make specific commitments to advance entrepreneurship and the impact these colleges have on the economic well-being of their communities.
+Over 100 community college presidents signed on at launch, with the goal of expanding to around half of all community colleges in the U.S. Learn more.

 Young Entrepreneur Council Announces New “Gen Y Fund”

-In response to the President’s call to action to promote high-growth entrepreneurship across the country, the Young Entrepreneur Council’s new private-sector Gen Y Fund has committed to investing $10 million in as many as 100 Millennial-generation startups, including a promise to pay down any of these young entrepreneurs’ remaining federal student loan obligations over the next three years.
+In response to the President’s call to action to promote high-growth entrepreneurship across the country, the Young Entrepreneur Council’s private-sector Gen Y Fund has committed to investing $10 million in as many as 100 Millennial-generation startups, including a promise to pay down any of these young entrepreneurs’ remaining federal student loan obligations over a period of three years.
 Learn more.

 U.S. Chamber of Commerce Expands Programs for Young Entrepreneurs